mckennatim/spa/README.md

 - DO try new stuff in local node_moodules then move them here and fix what needs fixing
 - DON'T run npm global stuff.
 To get to the binary for cli do something like `node ../node_modules/webpack/bin/webpack` to run the latest version
 - DON'T assume you have loaded enough babel presets to actually use all es6 features.
 DO on error first look for a babel preset before you assume some other problem
+#### browser vs webpack vis a vis paho
+- The browser is not fussy on declaration of variable, but webpack most certainly is.
+DO check that all variables are declared when using paho
+- errores like `Connection Lost AMQJS0005E Internal error.
+Error Message: message is not defined, Stack trace: ...` are not about Paho, they are likely about crappy javascript code.